-While it can be hard to look beyond the cuteness in the heat of the moment, families should make sure they can commit to what it means to have a pet long term.
-That includes medical costs, training and busy, changing family schedules that might happen over the pet’s lifetime, says Emily Klehm, chair of a consortium of animal welfare organizations.
+While it can be hard to look beyond the cuteness in the heat of the moment, families should make sure they can commit to what it means to have a pet long term, including medical costs, training and busy, changing family schedules, says Emily Klehm, CEO of the South Suburban Humaen Society and chair of the Chicagoland Lifesaving Coalition, a consortium of animal welfare organizations in the Chicago area.

 Her best advice: Do the research to understand what it means to add a pet to your life, then give the new pet time to adjust.

-Remember what your family’s lifestyle was like before the pandemic and consider how a new pet will fit into that lifestyle, Klehm says.
-Active breeds of dogs are good if families are outside a lot, but if your life was more sedentary or spent inside before the pandemic and you return to it, a border collie or working breed is not going to be a good fit.
+It also helps to consider your family’s lifestyle and how a new pet will fit into that lifestyle, Klehm says.
+Active breeds of dogs are good if families are outside a lot, but if your life is sedentary or spent mainly inside, a border collie or working breed is not going to be a good fit.

 Don’t be afraid to ask lots of questions at the shelter, she says.
-For those on the fence about whether a pet works in their lives, Klehm suggests looking for a pet in foster care instead because the foster family can provide so much more information about each animal in a home setting.
+For those on the fence about whether a pet works in their lives, Klehm suggests looking for a pet in foster care instead of a shelter because the foster family can provide so much more information about their behavior in a home setting.

-Sydney Bartson Queen, an animal behavior counselor of the ASPCA Behavioral Sciences Team, has tips to keep pets happy as family life returns to normal.
+We checked in with Sydney Bartson Queen, animal behavior counselor, of the ASPCA Behavioral Sciences Team, for tips to keep pets happy as they acclimate to family life.

-“When our regular work and school routines commence again, your new dog or cat may be left confused and lonely once everyone is rushing out the door instead of spending time at home,” Queen says.
-“Even while you and your family are home, start to prepare your pet now and designate time for them to spend enjoyable time alone throughout the day.”
+Queen says “your new dog or cat may be left confused and lonely once everyone is rushing out the door instead of spending time at home.
+While you and your family are home [on summer vacation or on weekends], start to prepare your pet now and designate time for them to spend enjoyable time alone throughout the day.”

 She suggests families start by taking a walk or doing yard work without your pet.
 Start small and gradually increase the time you are apart from them.